diegodlh/zotero-cita/README.md

 It provides an additional Citations tab where the user can:

 - add, edit or remove individual citations;
-- run item-wide and citation specific actions, such as syncing to WikiData, parsing citations from attachments, etc;
+- run item-wide and citation specific actions, such as syncing citations with WikiData, parsing citations from attachments (not yet supported), etc;
 - edit source item's UUIDs, such as DOI, WikiData's QID, and [OpenCitations Corpus](https://opencitations.net/corpus) ID.

-Citation metadata are currently saved to the source item's "extra" field, but it is [planned](https://github.com/diegodlh/zotero-wikicite/issues/13) to move them to Note attachments.
+Citations metadata are currently saved as a note attachment.

-#### WikiData communication (partial)
+#### WikiData communication
-This module will add back and forth citation syncing to WikiData, using property [P2860](https://www.wikidata.org/wiki/Property:P2860) "cites work".
+This module provides back and forth citation syncing with WikiData, using property [P2860](https://www.wikidata.org/wiki/Property:P2860) "cites work".
-Uploading support to be developed.

 #### Local Citation Network visualization (to be developed)
 This module will allow visualizing how items in a local library connect to each other through citations,